-The second paragraph states that a supplement to the offer document is to be prepared if, prior to the expiry of the acceptance period of the offer, new circumstances arise or any factual error or omission is discovered in the offer document which may affect assessment of the offer.
+Chapter 2(a), section 11 of the Financial Instruments Trading Act, citing Chapter 2, section 34 of the same Act, stipulates that a supplement to the offer document is to be prepared in certain cases if, prior to the expiry of the acceptance period of the offer, new circumstances arise or any factual error or omission is discovered in the offer document which may affect assessment of the offer.
+This supplement is to be submitted to the Financial Supervisory Authority for approval.
+The second paragraph draws attention to the requirements of the Act and stipulates that the supplement is to be published immediately after approval has been obtained.

-The fifth paragraph of Rule II.8 allows the withdrawal of an acceptance within five business days of the publication of a supplement.
+The Financial Instruments Trading Act states that shareholders of the offeree company are entitled to withdraw their acceptance within at least two business days of the publication of a supplementary offer document.
+However, Rule II.8, fifth paragraph prescribes that the withdrawal period is to be at least five business days.
+Thus, in this respect the Takeover Code goes further than the legislative requirement.
 The supplementary offer document is to provide information regarding the right to withdraw acceptance and the applicable withdrawal period, which is to be at least five business days.

 The third paragraph states that the offeror may prepare a short information brochure as a supplement to the offer document to facilitate the dissemination of information concerning a takeover bid and make the contents of the offer more easily accessible.
-Provisions concerning the contents of the information brochure are presented in Rule V.4.
+Provisions concerning the contents of the information brochure are presented in Rule IV.4.
 An offer acceptance form may be included with both the offer document and the brochure.